In Search of Lost Time: Homosexuality

 Questions pertaining to homosexuality appear throughout the novel, particularly in the later volumes.
 The first arrival of this theme comes in the Combray section of Swann's Way, where the daughter of the piano teacher and composer Vinteuil is seduced, and the narrator observes her having lesbian relations in front of the portrait of her recently deceased father.

 The narrator invariably suspects his lovers of liaisons with other women, a repetition of the suspicions held by Charles Swann about his mistress and eventual wife, Odette, in "Swann's Way".
 The first chapter of "Cities of the Plain" ("Sodom and Gomorrah") includes a detailed account of a sexual encounter between M. de Charlus, the novel's most prominent male homosexual, and his tailor.
-Critics have often observed that while the character of the narrator is ostensibly heterosexual, Proust intimates that the narrator is a closeted homosexual.
-The narrator's manner towards male homosexuality is consistently aloof, yet the narrator is unaccountably knowledgeable.
+Critics have often observed that while the character of the narrator is ostensibly heterosexual, Proust intimates that the narrator is a closeted homosexual.Lucey, Michael.
+"Proust's Queer Metalapses" Never Say I: Sexuality and the First Person in Colette, Gide, and Proust.
+Durham: Duke University Press, 2006.
+218. The narrator's manner towards male homosexuality is consistently aloof, yet the narrator is unaccountably knowledgeable.
 This strategy enables Proust to pursue themes related to male homosexuality—in particular the nature of closetedness—from both within and without a homosexual perspective.
 Proust does not designate Charlus's homosexuality until the middle of the novel, in "Cities"; afterwards the Baron's ostentatiousness and flamboyance, of which he is blithely unaware, completely absorb the narrator's perception.
 Lesbianism, on the other hand, tortures Swann and the narrator because it presents an inaccessible world.
 Whereas male homosexual desire is recognizable, insofar as it encompasses male sexuality, Odette's and Albertine's lesbian trysts represent Swann and the narrator's painful exclusion from characters they desire.

 There is much debate as to how great a bearing Proust's sexuality has on understanding these aspects of the novel.
 Although many of Proust's close family and friends suspected that he was homosexual, Proust never admitted this.
 It was only after his death that André Gide, in his publication of correspondence with Proust, made public Proust's homosexuality.
 In response to Gide's criticism that he hid his actual sexuality within his novel, Proust told Gide that "one can say anything so long as one does not say 'I'."
-Proust's intimate relations with such individuals as Alfred Agostinelli and Reynaldo Hahn are well-documented, though Proust was not "out and proud", except perhaps in close-knit social circles.
+Proust's intimate relations with such individuals as Alfred Agostinelli and Reynaldo Hahn are well-documented, though Proust was not "out", except perhaps in close-knit social circles.